harryho/blog-hugo/content/blog/use-windows-command-hotkey-as-hacker-2.md

 +++

 *This article will continue the topic of Windows command & hotkeys.
 Part-1 shows you common hotkeys and short command lines for `Run` windnow dialog.
-The rest of this topic will focus on the common and useful commands and how to create a batch script with those commands.*
+The rest of this topic will focus on the advanced commands and how to create a batch script with all those commands.*

+*Let me clarify something first.
+Advanced command here does not mean that commands here are very complicated or much more powerful than common ones, which have been shown in the Part-1.
+Here we call them advanced, because they are used by experienced users to complete their given tasks, and those commands are used seldom by majority people.
+Comparing with Part-1, advanced commands have some specific features which allow them to do some special jobs, which usually are done by system admin.
+Advanced command is known as Admin command as well.*

 ## Advanced commands and usages